Car service guide: 7 tips for better air con

 5. Top up your air con.

 Air con runs on gasses which over time will need to be recharged.
-If you notice that your air con is no longer blowing cold, your first port of call should be to book the vehicle in for a recharge.
+If you notice that your air con is no longer blowing cold, your first port of call should be to book the vehicle in for an air con recharge.
 We would recommend having your system recharged every two years in order to keep your air con as cold as possible.

 If a recharge doesn't fix the problem, you may have a leak or other problem.
 This could be anything from a simple split pipe to a failed compressor - either way our mechanics will be able to diagnose and fix the problem at our workshop.